Marco Silvani: Storylines

 Carmella goes into premature labour and she had to have an emergency C-section.
 After the baby is born, Carmella breaks up with Marco.
 Marco accepts a job on a winery in Western Australia and is offered a year-long contract to stay.
 Carmella calls Marco and she begs him not to sign, so he comes home.
 Harold Bishop (Ian Smith) later rents the couple his house.
 Mia begins dating Oliver and Marco tells her that his marriage failed because he is infertile.
 Marco then tells Carmella, who stands by him.
 Oliver confronts Marco at baby Chloe's christening and a fight breaks out.
 Oliver then vows to fight for custody.
 Marco and Carmella buy the General Store, which angers his father as he wants Marco to continue the family business.
 Marco tells his father that he cannot have children and his father tells him that it may have been his fault.
 Marco later makes up with his father.
 During a picnic in the bush, Marco proposes to Carmella and she accepts.
 A bush fire breaks out and when Marco leaves the shelter to get milk for Chloe, he is caught up in the fire.
 Marco is taken to the hospital and he is told that he does not have long to live.
 He and Carmella decide to marry and Marco dies shortly after.
 Marco appears to Carmella as a vision before and during his funeral and tells her it is time for him to go before disappearing.

 Reception

 Rosenfeld was nominated for the Best Newcomer accolade at the 2008 Inside Soap Awards.
 Ruth Deller of Lowculture was negative towards Marco and Carmella and in July 2008, she wished they were leaving instead of Rosetta and Frazer.
 Of Marco's exit, Joe Julians of Digital Spy said, "Whilst not a particularly memorable character, Carmella's boyfriend Marco at least got a memorable death."
+In 2015, a Herald Sun reporter included Marco's death in their "Neighbours' 30 most memorable moments" feature, adding he is "critically injured, dies and returns as a ghost at his funeral.."